Ada-Developers-Academy/core-unit-3/learning-another-language/destructuring.md

 ## How To Destructure

-If we want to take specific key-value pairs from a given object we can use the following style of notation.
+If we want to take specific key-value pairs from a given object, we can use the following style of notation.

 ```javascript
 const { id, name, authorized } = user;